-11. Oral Hygiene: After 24 hours you should begin to rinse your mouth gently with a solution of 1 teaspoon of salt in a warm glass of water 5 or 6 times daily.
-Continue this for the first week after surgery.
-For the first 4 days brush all other teeth normally but clean the surgical area with a moist cotton swab/Q-tip.
-Return to brushing normally after 4 days.
-For wisdom teeth: in addition to the above, flush out the lower sockets with salt water for 10 days using the syringe provided and following the instructions you were shown at the Clinic.
+11. Denture and Oral Hygiene: You should wear your Denture(s) non-stop for 24 hours.
+Only after 24 hours should you begin to rinse your mouth.
+Remove the Denture(s) and rinse gently with a solution of 1 teaspoon of salt in a warm glass of water 5 or 6 times daily.
+Continue this for 7 days after surgery.
+You should brush your teeth normally and clean food debris from the surgery area with a moist cotton swab or moist cloth.
+Wear the Denture(s) at night for the first 2 nights, and then start removing the Denture(s) at night.

-12. Smoking: Can cause bleeding or dry socket, and can delay healing and increase the risk of infection.
-Smoking should be avoided or greatly reduced for 48 hours after surgery.
-Use a moist gauze pack over the surgical site if you must smoke.
+12. Smoking: Can delay healing and increase the risk of infection and should be avoided or greatly reduced for 48 hours.

-13. Dry Socket: A significant sharp pain in the jaw and ear due to partial or complete loss of the blood clot that occurs 1-5 days after the surgery.
+13. Dry Socket: This is very rare under a Denture.
+It is significant sharp pain in the jaw and ear due to partial or complete loss of the blood clot that occurs 1-5 days after the surgery.
 Avoid vigorous rinsing, spitting, smoking and drinking through a straw for the first few days because these will disturb the blood clot.
 Keep the area very clean with warm salt water rinses and a moist cotton swab to remove food debris.
 If dry socket develops, contact the Clinic.